Please leave us your feedback using this short Google form: https://forms.gle/roDB7tyhdbNWoZLQ6

 The first Galaxy Zoo: Clump Scout project helped to find a large sample of these local clumpy galaxies.
 In this project we hope to learn more about the detailed shapes and substructure of these clumps.
 We need help from volunteers to check and, if necessary, correct the predictions made by a machine learning model on what it thinks are clumps.

-This project is brought to you by the Galaxy Zoo team.
+This project is brought to you by the Galaxy Zoo team and with funding from NASA's Citizen Science Seed Funding Program (CSSFP): NASA Citizen Science projects

 "ELSA: Euclid Legacy Science Advanced analysis tools" (Grant Agreement no. 101135203) is funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Innovate UK.
 Neither the European Union nor the granting authority can be held responsible for them.
 UK participation is funded through the UK Horizon guarantee scheme under Innovate UK grant 10093177.